This week in Husker history

 1996: Former Husker Tommie Frazier signs with Montreal of the Canadian Football League.

-2006: Athletic Director Steve Pederson announces a home-and-home series with Tennessee in 2016 and ’17.
-(The dates would eventually be pushed back 10 years. )
+2006: Athletic Director Steve Pederson announces a home-and-home series with Tennessee in 2016 and 17.
+(The dates eventually would be pushed back 10 years and then canceled altogether.)